David Callahan: Writing

 In addition to his articles in Inside Philanthropy, Callahan has written articles for The Washington Post, Los Angeles Times, The New York Times, Foreign Policy, The American Prospect, and The Nation.

-In 1997 he wrote a political-thriller novel, State of the Union, in which Islamic terrorists plot to hijack planes and crash them into the Capitol building during the State of the Union address.
+In 1997 he wrote a political-thriller novel, State of the Union, in which Islamic terrorists — unknowingly under the control of an American billionaire populist plotting a coup against the U.S. government — plot to hijack planes and crash them into the Capitol building during the State of the Union address.

 In 2002, Callahan wrote the book Kindred Spirits: Harvard Business School's Extraordinary Class of 1949 and How They Transformed American Business, a history of the Harvard Business School Class of 1949.
 In an interview about the book with The New York Times, Callahan contrasted this earlier group of business leaders, many of whom frowned on conspicuous consumption, with later generations of business leaders more motivated by greed.

 A New York Times review of his 2004 book, The Cheating Culture: Why More Americans Are Doing Wrong to Get Ahead, Chris Hedges called Callahan "a new liberal with old values".
 The book links the rise in unethical behavior in American society to economic and regulatory trends—particularly growing inequality.
 The libertarian magazine Reason criticized Callahan for placing too much blame for cheating on the rise of laissez-faire economics.

 His 2007 book The Moral Center examines how a market-based economy, i.e. capitalism, with its elevation of self-interest, undermines values that both liberals and conservatives care about.
 The American Prospect reviewed the book.

 His 2017 book The Givers: Wealth, Power, and Philanthropy in a New Gilded Age looks at top philanthropists such as Michael Bloomberg and Mark Zuckerberg.
 The book was widely reviewed, including in The New York Times, The Washington Post, The Wall Street Journal, Financial Times, Time, and The Atlantic.
 The Givers generated wide discussion and controversy in the world of philanthropy, including in industry publications such as The Chronicle of Philanthropy, Stanford Social Innovation Review, and Philanthropy magazine.